MrPlentl/FormLoggerPlus/README.md

 FileLoggerPlus
 =====================
-### Cause sometimes you just need a quick and easy File Logging Solution
+### Cause sometimes you just need a quick and easy File Logging Solution - Originally Built for Laravel users
-The main purpose of this package is to LOG not just from the server side, but also from the client side, but more so especially when using forms.
+The main purpose of this package is to LOG to a file not just from the server side, but also from the client side, but more so especially when using forms.
 As the user fills out a form and they move from input to input, the FileLogger will write the field data/value to the log file.

 Features
 ---